|[ Top ]||Hot Rolled Asphalt and Bituminous Macadam|

 ESTABLISHED HOT ROLLED ASPHALT AND PRECOAT SURFACES

-picture above shows the surface where a 14mm. precoated
+picture to the left shows the surface where a 14mm. precoated

 chipping has been spread.